On the evolution of the volume in Loop Quantum Cosmology: Conclusions

 \section{Conclusions}

-In this work we have addressed in detail the question of whether there exists a genuine obstruction to the evolution of the expectation value of the volume operator in LQC.
+In this work we have addressed the question of whether there exists a genuine obstruction to the evolution of the expectation value of the volume operator in LQC.
 In the last years this question has been raised as a possible caveat to standard formulations of the theory \cite{kaminski,critbojo,critlew}, partially motivated by the fact that there actually exist issues with the evolution of the scale factor in more traditional Wheeler--DeWitt models \cite{madhavan}.
 We have shown that, even though an obstruction may arise if one is not careful enough when constructing the quantum theory, it can be easily avoided by fixing some quantization ambiguities appropriately.
 In particular, there is no such issue whatsoever if one studies the MMO and sMMO models, and neither if one focuses on the especial superselection sectors $\varepsilon=2,4$ of the APS and sLQC models.
-In fact, we have seen how one can explicitly prove that the evolution of the volume (in expectation value) is well-defined on a wide class of states as long as one follows these preferred paths for quantization.

 Interestingly, the existence or avoidance of the aforementioned obstruction is tightly linked to the degeneracy of the spectrum of the operator $Q$ that represents the extrinsic curvature of the cosmological model.
 In LQC this is always a finite difference operator of second order, due to the discreteness of the quantum geometry inherited from LQG.
 Such discreteness makes it possible that, for adequate quantization choices, the generalized eigenfunctions of $Q$ may be completely fixed in terms of just one datum (even if the finite difference equation that they must obey is of second order).
 This results into a nondegenerate spectrum for $Q$, which in turn is necessary for the evolution of the volume to be well-defined on physical states.
 In this context, it is worth mentioning that this situation cannot be found if one follows a traditional Wheeler--DeWitt quantization of the system.
-Indeed, in that case the continuity of the metric variables implies that $Q$ is a positive second order differential operator, so there are always two linearly independent generalized eigenfunctions for each given eigenvalue, at least if one focuses on the standard set of physical states of positive frequencies with a Hilbert space structure.
+Indeed, in that case the continuity of the metric variables does not allow for a nondegenerate operator $Q$ which, furthermore, decouples the zero-volume state from the theory.